O3Ol/awesome-stars/README.md

 ## Rust

+- [eden](https://github.com/facebookexperimental/eden) - A virtual filesystem for speeding up the performance of source control checkouts.
 - [rust-libp2p](https://github.com/libp2p/rust-libp2p) - The Rust Implementation of libp2p networking stack.
 - [types-and-programming-languages](https://github.com/lazear/types-and-programming-languages) - Exercises from Benjamin Pierce's "Types and Programming Languages" textbook + extras!
 - [boa](https://github.com/boa-dev/boa) - Boa is an embeddable and experimental Javascript engine written in Rust.
 Currently, it has support for some of the language.